cyprieng/cyprien.io/src/pages/now.md

 title: Now
 activeNav: now
 ---
-Based on the brilliant idea of <a href="https://nownownow.com/">nownownow.com</a>, here is what I'm doing now.
+Based on the brilliant idea of [nownownow.com](https://nownownow.com/), here is what I'm doing now.

-_Updated August 22nd, 2024_

-After years of being entirely focused on my day job, here is my current todo-list:

-- ✅ (Re-)Create my blog
-- ✍️ Post regularly on my blog
-- 🏗️ Resume building side projects
+_Updated February 9th, 2025_

+- Finished building my first real project in years: [Wenigwarden](https://www.cyprien.io/projects/wenigwarden/).
+The main goal was to learn the basics of SwiftUI.
+- Learning more deeply how to build LLMs.
+- Switched from a TKL keyboard and a Logitech vertical mouse, to an hotdox and a Kensington trackball: [see on my uses page](https://www.cyprien.io/uses/).
+The switch is pretty rough but very promising.

 And on a more personal note:

-- 🏃‍♂️ Train for the 2025 Barcelona Marathon
+- 🏃 Training for the 2025 Barcelona Marathon (D-35).